bonohu/REI/README.md

-# REI(RNA Expression Index)
+# REI (RNA Expression Index)

-REI was the pilot project for AOE(All of gene Expression http://aoe.dbcls.jp/ ).
+REI has been the pilot project for AOE (All of gene Expression http://aoe.dbcls.jp/ ).

-Project to maintain an index for gene expression data (from ArrayExpress).
+REI Project is to maintain an index for gene expression data in ArrayExpress, which is now the largest gene expression database in the world.
+ArrayExpress now regularly exports gene expression data in NCBI GEO (Gene Expression Omnibus) after the curation of data.

-In REI project, Scripts to get metadata in the ArrayExpress ftp site.
+''00scripts'' directory contains the scripts to get metadata in the ArrayExpress ftp site.